tanvi355/Tokyo-Olympics-2021-Analysis/README.md

 # Tokyo Olympics 2021 Analysis

-This project is an analysis of the Olympic Games held in Tokyo, Japan in 2021.
+This is a basic analysis of the Olympic Games held in Tokyo, Japan in 2021.

 The dataset has been taken from Kaggle and can be found [here](https://www.kaggle.com/arjunprasadsarkhel/2021-olympics-in-tokyo).